 Hi, I’m Thomas and I am the founder of Hard Money History.
-I am a high school History teacher from New Zealand.

 Some of my favourite topics to write about are monetary history, precious metals, cryptocurrency and value investing.

-I have been investing since 2011 and my portfolio contains precious metals, stocks and cryptocurrencies.
+My portfolio contains precious metals, stocks and cryptocurrencies.
 My economic philosophy is predominantly Austrian.

 During my 10+ years as an investor, I have made some good returns, as well as my share of mistakes.
 But I firmly believe that education makes you a better investor.

 To be the best you need to be well rounded and have a good understanding of quite a few areas including:

 - The role of money in an economy and how central banks work

 - Political systems and how they impact market conditions